On this page

 Reservoir

-The natural reservoir of mpox virus remains unknown.
-However, it has been isolated from several African rodents and primates, including the Gambian pouched rat, tree squirrel, rope squirrel and sooty mangabey monkey.
+The natural reservoir of the monkeypox virus (MPXV) remains unknown.
+However, the virus has been isolated from several African rodents and primates.

 Incubation period